 In addition to being the name of a wildflower, "goldenrod" is also the name of a color, defined as "a strong to vivid yellow."
-You need search no further for the defining characteristic of this plant, whose flower stalks bristle with numerous small flowers of a vivid yellow or gold.
+You need search no further for the defining characteristic of this plant, whose flower stalks bristle with numerous, small flowers of a vivid yellow or gold.
 The flowers of S. canadensis occur in tufts, and the overall plant can grow as high as 10 feet tall (but it is more common for it to stay about half that height).
 Although there are many types of goldenrod flowers, this perennial is, generally speaking, a tall, slim plant (4 to 5 feet on average) topped off with fluffy, golden flower spikes.
 Thus the most likely origin of the common name: golden (for the flower color) + rod (a reference to the spindly shape of this wildflower).

 In its native region, it requires little care.
 For the sake of having a tidy yard, you may wish to cut down the dead stalks in late fall and compost them.
 Divide and transplant in spring if you wish to increase your supply of the plant (but see below about the plant's aggressiveness).

-"Weed" or not (the designation is subjective), many gardeners are interested in growing this plant, since it has such lovely flowers.
-Goldenrod will perform best in full to partial sun and a well-drained soil, but these wild plants will also tolerate clay.
-Cultivars exist that don't spread as aggressively as do their wild counterparts; one is 'Crown of Rays.'
+Goldenrod, generally, will perform best in full to partial sun and in a well-drained soil, but these wild plants will also tolerate clay.
+Cultivars exist that do not spread as aggressively as do their wild cousins; one is 'Crown of Rays.'

 If you grow a wild version, one way to check the spread of its rhizomes is by using bamboo barriers.
-Another way (if you have just a small number of the plants) is to transplant frequently, so that your goldenrod never quite feels "at home."
+Another way (if you have just a small number of the plants) is to transplant often, so that your goldenrod never quite feels "at home."
 Once it becomes settled, that is when it tends to start spreading.

 To keep goldenrod flowers from reseeding, cut off the flower heads before seeds develop.
-Since goldenrod plants have stiff stems, it's easy to use them in flower arrangements.
+Since goldenrod plants have stiff stems, it is easy to use them in flower arrangements.

 Is It a "Wildflower" or a "Weed"?

 Should this flower be considered a "type of wildflower" or "type of weed?
-Since the distinction is subjective, the answer is really up to you.
-It is an attractive plant only when in bloom; its stalk and leaves have a "weedy" appearance.
+Since the difference is a matter of opinion, the answer is really up to you.
+It is an attractive plant only when in bloom; its stalk and leaves have a "weedy" look.
 Bloom time, depending on the type of goldenrod, is from mid-summer or late summer until frost in cold climates.
-For some, the beauty provided by this flower for those two or three months is sufficient to earn it a spot in their wildflower garden.
+For some, the beauty provided by this flower for those two or three months is enough to earn it a spot in their wildflower garden.